Particular/docs.particular.net/nservicebus/errors/subscribing-to-error-notifications.md

 ## Performance Impact

-Notifications re fired on the same thread as the the executing pipelien.
+Notifications re fired on the same thread as the the executing pipeline.
 As such, for long running actions, It is important to ensure all subscriptions are handled in another thread

 ## Reactive Extensions